 It's important to let us know if you move to a new address so we can update our files and continue to stay in touch with you about your benefits, services and eligibility status.
-If you have moved, use our change of address portal online at www.apply. scdhhs.gov so we will have your new address on file.
-You can also update your contact information by calling our Member Contact Center at 1-888-549-0820 or by visiting your local eligibility office.
+Just call our Member Contact Center at 1-888-549-0820 to update your address.